Cambodia

 Development Cooperation

-Australia also works with Cambodia through our regional development programs, including on the issues of human trafficking, labour rights, health and economic integration, and through our capacity building programs in regional organisations such as ASEAN and APEC, and initiatives such as the Mekong-Australia Partnership.
+Australia also works with Cambodia through our regional development programs, including on the issues of human trafficking, labour rights, health and economic integration, and through our capacity building programs in regional organisations such as ASEAN, and initiatives such as the Mekong-Australia Partnership.

 We also support democracy and human rights through our development program.
 Read more about Australia's development partnership with Cambodia.